Skip to main content

 Cache

-Low impact The default cache and Redis key prefix now uses a hyphen-separated suffix, and the default session cookie name now uses Str::snake(...).
-Most applications set these values explicitly in their config files and are not affected.
-Only applications that rely on the framework’s fallback defaults will see a difference.
+Impact: low Laravel’s default cache and Redis key prefixes now use hyphen-separated suffixes.
+The default session cookie name now uses Str::snake(...).
+Most apps set these explicitly in config, so they aren’t affected.
+Only apps that depend on the framework’s fallback settings are affected.

 // Laravel <= 12.x